Alternative Milks: Steaming Oat & Almond Milk on Breville

 2. Positioning

-- Same as oat milk: off-center, angled
+- Same off-center, angled position as usual.

-- Be ready to move quickly
+- Be ready to move fast.
+The whole process takes maybe 15 seconds.

-- Add air for only 1-2 seconds
+- Add air for literally 1-2 seconds.

 4. Texturing